How do I get my shodan [1st degree black belt] in Budoshin Jujitsu?

-The examinar will select 5-10 kata & waza randomly from each list.
-Kata will be called in Japanese only.
+The examiner will select 5-10 kata & waza randomly from each list.
+Starting with brown belt the kata will be called in Japanese only.
 You will have to execute the kata or waza immediately.
-More procedural detail will be provided at the time of these exams.

 WHY don’t I need to demonstrate all of the techniques demonstrated on each video?

 When I made the videos I felt this might be my only opportunity to produce a professional video series.

 I also knew that most of the techniques shown in the kata section or learned for previous belt exams could also be used in the waza portion of any belt tests.